glouppe/info8002-large-scale-data-systems/lecture7.md

 - Programs in Spark are written in terms of a **Resilient Distributed Dataset** (RDD) abstraction and operations on them.
 - An RDD is a **fault-tolerant** *read-only*, partitioned collection of records.
     - Resilient: built for fault-tolerance (it can be recreated).
-    - Distributed: stored *in memory* across multiple nodes.
+    - Distributed: content is divided into atomic *partitions*, stored *in memory* or on disk across multiple nodes.
     - Dataset: collection of partitioned data with primitive values or values of values.
 - RDDs can only be created through deterministic operations on either:
     - data in stable storage, or